markmarkoh/datamaps/README.md

 #### Interactive maps for data visualizations.
 Bundled into a single Javascript file.

-Datamaps is intended to provide some data visualizations based on geogrpahical data.
+Datamaps is intended to provide some data visualizations based on geographical data.
 It's SVG-based, can scale to any screen size, and includes everything inside of 1 script file.
 It heavily relies on the amazing [D3.js](https://github.com/mbostock/d3) library.

 Out of the box in includes support for choropleths and bubble maps (see [demos](https://datamaps.github.io)), but it's not limited to just that.
 It's new plugin system allows for the addition of any type of visualization over the map.